 - Edge your butterfly with a mowing strip to keep the lines clean and make lawn mowing easy.

-- Ready to bring your butterfly to life?
+- Ready to bring your butterfly garden to life?
 Our recommended plants in these two plans are reliable, adaptable and easy to find at garden centers.
 Set the pots in place, and then plant each one.
-Finally, sow seeds for the fast-growing annuals, according to the design.
+Finally, direct sow seeds for the fast-growing annuals, according to the design.

 - Now it’s just a matter of time until your fluttery friends arrive.
 Both designs are overflowing with nectar flowers, and dozens of species, from teeny-tiny blues and hairstreaks to magnificent monarchs and swallowtails, will be drawn to the sweet treats.

-Perennial Butterfly Gardening Plan
+Perennial Butterfly Garden Design Plan

 Total Size: 18 feet by 10 feet